Convergence to equilibrium for density dependent Markov jump processes: Introduction

 \section{Introduction}

+\grba{This paper is concerned with sequences $(\bX^N)$ of continuous-time Markov chains whose state space is a subset of $\Z^d$ for some $d$, making jumps $\bX^N \to \bX^N +\bJ$ at rate $N r_\bJ(\bX^N/N)$, for $\bJ$ in some finite set $\cJ$, where each $r_\bJ$ is a fixed continuously differentiable function defined on a suitable closed region $\widehat S$ of $\R^d$.
+Here, $N$ is a ``scale parameter'', often representing population size.
+Markov chains of this type are known as {\em density-dependent} Markov chains, as their transition rates depend on the density $\bx^N \grbu{:= N^{-1}\bX^N}$.
+They have \adbh{long} been used to model ecological and epidemiological processes, chemical kinetics and queueing networks; \adbh{see, for example, Bartlett~(1960), McQuarrie~(1967) and Bailey (1964, Chapter 11)}. }

+\grba{ The behaviour of \grbu{$\bx^N$}, for large $N$, is naturally approximated by solutions of the \adbh{system of ordinary differential equations} \eq \frac{d\by}{dt} \Eq \sum_{\bJ \in \cJ} \bJ r_\bJ(\by); \en \adbh{see Kurtz~(1970,1971).} We are interested in the case where this differential equation has a locally stable fixed point $\bc$ in the interior of $\widehat S$.
+Within the basin of attraction of the fixed point $\bc$, $\bx^N$ has a (quasi)-equilibrium distribution which is strongly concentrated near $\bc$.
+In this paper, we show that, under only very mild conditions, a density-dependent Markov chain exhibits `cutoff': from any given starting state within the basin of attraction of $\bc$, the total variation distance between the distribution of the process at time $t$ and the equilibrium distribution goes from near~1 to near~0 across an interval of time of constant length.
+We prove essentially best possible bounds on the rates of convergence.}

-In Kurtz~(1970,1971), laws of large numbers approximations, in the form of systems of ordinary differential equations, and diffusion (central) limit theorems were established for a large class of density dependent Markov population processes~$\bX^N$ in~$d$ dimensions.
-Such processes have been widely used to model ecological and epidemiological processes, chemical kinetics and queueing networks.
-The theorems in Kurtz~(1970,1971) give a good description of the evolution of such processes over fixed, finite time intervals, when the typical magnitude~$N$ of the interacting populations is large. \adbb{In particular, the proportions $\bx^N := N^{-1}\bX^N$ closely follow the solution~$\by$ to a system of ordinary differential equations, and the process $N^{1/2}\{\bx^N(\cdot) - \by(\cdot)\}$ is approximately Gaussian.} The theory has since been refined in a number of ways, giving rates of convergence, strong approximation theorems and equilibrium approximation; see Alm~(1978), Kurtz~(1981, Chapter~8) and Darling \& Norris (2008).
+In Kurtz~(1970,1971), laws of large numbers approximations, in the form of systems of ordinary differential equations, and diffusion (central) limit theorems were established for a large class of density dependent Markov population processes~$\bX^N$ in~$d$ dimensions. \adbh{These theorems} give a good description of the evolution of such processes over fixed, finite time intervals, when the typical magnitude~$N$ of the interacting populations is large. \adbb{In particular, the proportions $\bx^N \grbu{=} N^{-1}\bX^N$ closely follow the solution~$\by$ to \adbh{the ODE system~\Ref{ADB-DE-first},} and the process $N^{1/2}\{\bx^N(\cdot) - \by(\cdot)\}$ is approximately Gaussian.} The theory has since been refined in a number of ways, giving rates of convergence, strong approximation theorems and equilibrium approximation; see Alm~(1978), Kurtz~(1981, Chapter~8) and Darling \& Norris (2008).

 However, there are circumstances of practical interest which do not fit into this framework.
 The most obvious of these is when the numbers of individuals in some of the populations are small, so that a description of their evolution in terms of the solution of an ODE system is unlikely to be very good.
 A typical example is the initial phase in the introduction of a new species, when a few individuals are introduced into a habitat, and compete for resources with a resident population.
 Clearly, there is a reasonable probability of colonization being unsuccessful, and the length of time until the new species reaches a density comparable to that of the resident population, should it become established, may be very long.
 In such circumstances, direct application of the theorems in Kurtz (1970) indicates that, over finite time intervals, the proportion of individuals that belong to the new species remains negligible.
 The biologically relevant analysis is given in \BHKK~(2016), where is shown that a branching process approximation is appropriate in the initial stages, and that, if the new species becomes established, the ODE trajectory is eventually followed, but with a random time delay.